Filmclub: Clubs and activities

 There are currently around 7,000 clubs running in England, Northern Ireland, Wales, the Isle of Man and Scotland, with approximately 220,000 young people meeting every week to watch films from around the world.
 Clubs are run by education professionals, parents and sixth formers.

 Each week, ten members are awarded "reviewer of the week' status for the film reviews they have submitted to the website (about 6,000 reviews are uploaded each week onto the website).

 Filmclub's 'Young Ambassadors' scheme, where members interviewed film talent at press events and premieres has been replaced by a Talent Development program which enables students to learn more about the industry by attending film events and screenings and taking part in other film industry interactions.
 The scheme, which includes training workshops and work experiences has three strands – Reporters, Reviewers and Programmers.

 All members have the opportunity to interact with film industry professionals through Filmclub's "Close Encounters" activity.

+Legacy

+Filmclub's work has continued under Into Film, the charity formed by its 2013 merge with First Light.
+Paul Reeve, Into Film's founding chief executive, stepped down in April 2024 after ten years in the role and was succeeded by Fiona Evans, formally Director of school Programmes at the National Literacy Trust.
+The organization continues to run an annual Into Film Festival, the UK's largest free youth film festival, alongside the Into Film Awards, which recognize youth filmmakers and has expanded into screen-industry careers programming for schools.